lucaskds/my-cuisiness/README.md

 Given a latitude and longitude, I can show you a random restaurant to discover!

 ## How it works?
-Send me a POST request in https://my-cuisiness.herokuapp.com/surprise-me
+Send me a GET request in https://my-cuisiness.herokuapp.com/surprise-me

 With this query parameters:
 - lat: <your_latitude_here>